 When strumming the leaves or stems of a plant, of course, this will help revive a dead plant, but progress takes time.
 Don't get scared or flushed away if you don't see immediate results in your plant's revival process.

-If you want to know how to revive a dead plant, you'll want to start by trimming back the dead leaves, and then take off dead bits of the stem as well.
+How to revive the dying plant, in this case, means you'll want to start by trimming back the dead leaves, and then take off dead bits of the stem as well.
 Ideally, you want to take it back to the healthiest bits of the plant, but if the stems are dead, then leave at least two inches of them above the soil.

 6. Be Cautious About the Lighting

-This is a great tip on how to revive a dead plant: if your plant isn’t getting enough light, move it to somewhere it will enjoy optimal amounts of sunlight, without exaggerating.
+This is one of the greatest tips on reviving a dead plant.
+If your plant isn’t getting enough light, simply move it to a location where it will enjoy optimal amounts of sunlight, without exaggerating.

 7. Provide Additional Nutrients

 Feeding your plant is especially important during the growing seasons of spring and summer.
-A malnourished plant will instantly show weak stems or discolored leaves, so to revive a dead or dying plant, you’ll need compost or fertilizer.
+A malnourished plant will instantly show weak stems or discolored leaves, so to revive this seemingly dying plant, you’ll need compost manure or fertilizer.

-Simply repotting your dying plant is a great hack on how to revive a dead plant.
-Soil can decrease the amounts of nutrients over time, so repotting every few years is always a good idea.
+Simply repotting your dying plant is a great hack to revive this plant.
+Soil can decrease the amount of nutrients over time, so repotting every few years is always a good idea.

 8. Wait at Least a Month